protectwise/troika/docs/troika-core/scene-descriptors.md

 ### `pointerStates`

 Similarly, the presence of a `pointerStates` property will wrap the facade instance so that it automatically changes its state in response to pointer events.
 This gives you declarative control over styling for `hover` and `active` states, much like CSS pseudoclasses, without having to write imperative event handlers every time.
-This is covered in detail in [Pointer States](../../../docs/pointer-states.md).
+This is covered in detail in [Interactivity and Events](./interactivity-and-events.md#pointer-states).

 ### `ref`